avillela/otel-target-allocator-talk/README.md

 This is the companion repo for the KubeCon EU 2024 Talk, ["Prometheus and OpenTelemetry: Better Together"](https://kccnceu2024.sched.com/event/1YePz/prometheus-and-opentelemetry-better-together-adriana-villela-servicenow-cloud-observability-reese-lee-new-relic).

-This doc is based on the following two blog posts:
+This tutorial is based on the following two blog posts:

 * [Ingest Prometheus Metrics with OpenTelemetry](https://trstringer.com/opentelemetry-prometheus-metrics/)
 * [Troubleshooting the OpenTelemetry Target Allocator](https://trstringer.com/opentelemetry-target-allocator-troubleshooting/)

+Check out the demo video [here](https://youtu.be/dRbUKhBtMg4), which shows you how to run this project in GitHub Codespaces.

 ## Installation